Error-331/code_tests/docs/bible/links.md

 Perverse Generation - July 24 (Pray for this lost generation);

 Preparing Fish - July 25 (Having faith in Jesus opens the door to every impossibility the mind can imagine);

+Dull of Hearing - July 26 (It was for us that the Son of Man was delivered into the hands of men, so we could have everlasting life);